strmlineapp-ux/agileflow/src/docs/data-documentation.md

 | `storageBucket` | **Cloud Storage Bucket.** The unique bucket for storing files like user uploads or images. |
 | `messagingSenderId` | **Sender ID.** Used for Firebase Cloud Messaging (push notifications). |
 | `appId` | **App ID.** A unique identifier for the specific Firebase web app instance within the tenant's project. |

+#### Database Location and Scaling
+A major advantage of this architecture is that because each tenant has their own project, they have full control over their Firestore database:
+*   **Location Independence**: Each tenant can choose the physical region (e.g., `us-central`, `europe-west`) for their database.
+This is crucial for performance and data residency compliance (like GDPR).
+*   **Independent Scaling & Billing**: Each tenant is on their own billing plan with Google Cloud.
+They can independently scale their database usage up or down and are responsible for their own costs, without impacting any other tenant.

 **Important Architectural Note:** Application pages are configured within the `AppSettings` object and are not hardcoded entities.
 Any references to them in documentation are purely as examples of how a dynamic page can be constructed.
 The codebase should not treat these pages as special or distinct from any other page an administrator might create.